interactive-mcp/interactive-mcp/README.md

 4. **Restart your IDE** completely

-**🌐 HTTP Transport Option (Recommended):** For a simpler, update-resistant configuration, you can use HTTP transport instead:
+**🌐 MCP Configuration:** The extension uses HTTP transport for a simple, update-resistant configuration:
 ```json
 {
   "mcpServers": {